-PURPOSE: This program provides a bridge from the Intermediate level to the entry-level paramedic certification and offers registered nurses with experience in critical care an opportunity to meet the requirements to become a paramedic.
+PURPOSE: This program provides a bridge from the EMS Intermediate level to the Paramedic level.

-OCCUPATIONAL OBJECTIVES: National Registry Paramedic
+OCCUPATIONAL OBJECTIVES: National Registry of EMTs Paramedic

-PROGRAM NOTES: Applicants must have completed the Emergency Medical Services Intermediate Career Studies Certificate or hold a current Virginia or NREMT - Intermediate certification and hold a current CPR card.
-Students desiring to further their emergency medical training and capabilities should consider the EMS Paramedic Associate of Applied Science degree after completing this career studies certificate.
+PROGRAM NOTES: Applicants must have completed the Emergency Medical Services Intermediate Career Studies Certificate or hold a current Virginia or NREMT - Intermediate certification and have the permission of the program head.
+Students desiring to further their emergency medical training and capabilities should consider the EMS Paramedic Associate of Applied Science degree after completing this certificate.